Legal CFL Betting Sites

 As of this writing, all plans for a merger between the XFL and the CFL have been scrapped.
 Betting on the USFL football league began in 2022.

 In-play betting on CFL games allows for wagers to be placed while the clock is running, with updated odds that change based on the direction the game goes.
 There’s no need to make haste on a pre-game bet.
 Lay some action on the CFL at the time of your choosing with the live betting options at our top-rated sportsbook sites.

-Mobile CFL Betting Apps That are Legal for USA Bettors
+Mobile CFL Betting Apps

 Mobile betting is available from the top offshore sportsbook sites we recommend, and there is no need to venture to the Google Play or App Store – these apps don’t require a download.